NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 LR     - Return to base polygon navigation.
 Or switch to next steerpoint in that.
 MPOL   - Select which mission polygon.
 RPOL   - Select which RTB polygon.
 RR     - Only shown when airborne.
-Steer order from radar on selected radar echo.
-This gives intercept vector to selected target. ('f' key does the same)
-         If an intercept course at present speed cannot be computed it will show pure pursuit vector.
+Disable steer order on track / disable landing mode.
 OFF/EP - Option only shown on ground.
 Turn off EP12 Electronic presentations (MI+TI displays).
 ACRV   - Attack curve (not implemented)
 FGT/ATT - Fighter/ground attack mode.
 Changes cannon sight in aiming mode.